library-data-platform/ldp/doc/Admin_Guide.md

 In the context of LDP, a _tenant_ implies consortial multitenancy, for example the `tenant_id` attribute included in most tables.
-LDP is generally unaware of general multitenancy because it occurs outside of a single instance.
+LDP is generally unaware of general multitenancy because that occurs outside of a single instance.

 2\.
 System requirements